TVoidS/Module-based-Rule-and-Character-Assistant/readme.md

 I may end up making a website for the sharing of modules, but that would be after the majority of the module creation, separation, exporting, and importing is all done, as well as the rest of the basic functions.

 ## Thanks
-Thanks to dhagerty9009 and dchesser for their help with the version we made during school, please check them out if you wish.
-They are both great coders that put good work into the project and I have learned from both of them.
-Thanks also to Paizo, who made the Pathfinder RPG.
+Thanks also to Paizo, who made the Pathfinder RPG, and aren't locking it out from projects like this.

 ## DISCLAIMER + Legal stuffs
 This program uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
 We are expressly prohibited from charging you to use or access this content.
 This program is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit [paizo.com/communityuse](paizo.com/communityuse).
 For more information about Paizo Inc. and Paizo products, please visit [paizo.com](paizo.com).